-A bill entitled an act to define the word "majority" as used in the statuses in regard to general elections, to mean the majority of all the votes cast at such election.
+A bill entitled an act to define the word "majority" as used in the stat- States. uces in regard to general elections, to duced: An act entitled "An act to amend section 3, chapter xii of the Compiled Statutes of Nebraska of 1897, entitled Chattel Mortgages."

-A bill for an act to amend general sections 5902, 5905 and 5906 (being sections 328, 331 and 322 code of civil procedure) of title 10, chapter 1, in regard to testimony of husband or wife in cases where one or both are parties.
-The following new bills were intro.
+A bill for an act to amend general tions 328, 331 and 322 code of civil procedure) of title 10, chapter 1, in regard to testimony of husband or wife The following new bills were intro.